 QUOTE "Thank you for your interest and enthusiasm.
 The Surrey History Centre provided the key to unlock the story, and I am very grateful."

 Surrey History Centre is conveniently situated in Woking with good road and public transport links.
-We are normally open from Tuesday to Saturday but are temporarily closed from 5pm on Friday 20 March until further notice, based on current Government advice on Coronavirus/Covid-19.
-Further updates can be found on our website at Visiting Surrey History Centre.
+We are currently open with reduced hours and capacity from Tuesday to Thursday for pre-booked access to our unique collections.
+More information can be found on our website at Visiting Surrey History Centre.